AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/nginx.md

    composer create-project --repository=https://repo.magento.com/ magento/project-enterprise-edition <install-directory-name>
    ```

-   When prompted, enter your [Magento authentication keys]({{ page.baseurl }}/install-gde/prereq/connect-auth.html).
+   When prompted, enter your [authentication keys]({{ page.baseurl }}/install-gde/prereq/connect-auth.html).
 Your _public key_ is your username; your _private key_ is your password.

-1. Set read-write permissions for the web server group before you install the Magento software.
-This is necessary so that the command line can write files to the Magento file system.
+1. Set read-write permissions for the web server group before you install the application.
+This is necessary so that the command line can write files to the file system.

    ```bash
    cd /var/www/html/<magento install directory>